nshiab/simple-data-analysis/README.md

 # Simple data analysis (SDA) in JavaScript

+SDA is an easy-to-use and high-performance JavaScript library for data analysis.
+You can use it with tabular and geospatial data.

-This repository is maintained by [Nael Shiab](http://naelshiab.com/), computational journalist and senior data producer for [CBC News](https://www.cbc.ca/news).
+The library is maintained by [Nael Shiab](http://naelshiab.com/), computational journalist and senior data producer for [CBC News](https://www.cbc.ca/news).

 To install with NPM: